ReDI-School/html-css-berlin-2020-fall/lesson23/index.md

 }
 ```

-Then why bother using transform(scale)? the answer is a little complex, and beyond the scope of our course, but basically, it's easier for the browser to change size or position using transform, than changing the height / width etc directly. meaning your animations will be much smoother.
+Then why bother using transform:scale()?

+The answer is a little complex, and beyond the scope of our course; but basically, it's easier for the browser to change size or position using transform, than changing the height / width etc directly.
+This means your animations will be much smoother!

 ### Keyframes: